 There will be weekly quizzes due on Mondays at 11:59PM through McGraw-Hill Connect.
 The lowest three quizzes will be dropped.
 Thus, there are no extensions for quizzes.
 If you miss a quiz, it will count as one of your dropped scores.

 Exams

-Due to the uncertainty of the Covid - 19 pandemic and to maintain consistency with the web section, all exams will be completed remotely.
-Two midterm exams will be given: the first is on Thursday, February 17 and the second is on Thursday, March 31.
-The final exam is scheduled for Monday, May 2.
+Two midterm exams will be given in class: the first is on Thursday, February 16 and the second is on Thursday, March 30.
+The final exam is scheduled for Monday, May 1.

 Important things to know about exams: